Etsor/Booksgen/README.md

 # Booksgen
-Books metadata generator with support for JSON, CSV, and XML output formats, book cover generation, and both CLI and HTTP API interfaces.
+Book metadata generator with support for JSON, CSV, and XML output formats, book cover generation, and both CLI and HTTP API interfaces.

 > [!WARNING]
 > Project is in a very early stage of development.
 Especially the API and cover generation